OptimisticTrousers/word-reminder/README.md

 - Convenient and easy to use through the automatic creation of word reminders
 - Creates a selection context menu option in the browser that allows you to add a single highlighted word to your dictionary
 - Allows users to import and export a CSV file of words
-- Has a mobile app and chrome extension
+- Has a mobile app and browser extension
-- 97%+ test coverage for the chrome extension, mobile app, and server with end-to-end tests for critical features
+- 97%+ test coverage for the browser extension, mobile app, and server with end-to-end tests for critical features
 - Includes a comphrehensive CI/CD pipeline with GitHub Actions.

 ## Download